Dan Danknick

-Dan Danknick is a physicist and roboticist who graduated from UCI and has made several appearances on robotics related television shows.
+Dan Danknick is a physicist and roboticist who graduated from the University of California, Irvine, and has made several appearances on robotics-related television shows.

 Battlebots

 Danknick gained comedic notoriety in the robotics community with his appearances on the Comedy Central show Battlebots.
-The robot created by his Team Delta, Hazard, was consistently one of the highest ranked middleweight robots in the entire competition.
+The robot created by his Team Delta, Hazard, was consistently one of the highest-ranked middleweight robots in the competition.

 Robotica

-Danknick hosted the TLC show Robotica for the second and third seasons, acting as a technical commentator.
+Danknick hosted The Learning Channel show Robotica for its second and third seasons, acting as a technical commentator.

 SERVO Magazine

-Danknick served as the first technical editor of SERVO Magazine, the robotics publication.
+Danknick served as the first technical editor of SERVO Magazine, a robotics publication.
 He was also a driving force behind the magazine's robotics competition, Tetsujin.